 15A NCAC 02T .0604 APPLICATION SUBMITTAL

-(b) Soils Report.
+(b) Soils report.
 A soil evaluation of the disposal site shall be provided to the Division by the applicant in a report that includes the following.
 If required by G.S.
 89F, a soil scientist shall prepare this evaluation:

-(A) thickness of the horizon;
+(A) the thickness of the horizon;

-(C) color and other diagnostic features;
+(C) the color and other diagnostic features;

-(E) internal drainage;
+(E) the internal drainage;

 Applicants may be required to dig pits when necessary for proper evaluation of the soils at the site.

-(2) Recommendations concerning loading rates of liquids, solids, other wastewater constituents and amendments.
+(2) recommendations concerning loading rates of liquids, solids, other wastewater constituents, and amendments.
 Annual hydraulic loading rates shall be based on in-situ measurement of saturated hydraulic conductivity in the most restrictive horizon for each soil mapping unit.
 Maximum irrigation precipitation rates shall be provided for each soil mapping unit.

-(B) base saturation (by calculation),
+(B) base saturation (by calculation);

-(D) cation exchange capacity,
+(D) cation exchange capacity;

-(F) exchangeable sodium percentage (by calculation),
+(F) exchangeable sodium percentage (by calculation);

-(I) percent humic matter,
+(I) percent humic matter;

-(M) sodium, and
+(M) sodium; and

 (c) Engineering design documents.
 If required by G.S.
 89C, a professional engineer shall prepare these documents.
 The following documents shall be provided to the Division by the applicant:

-(2) specifications describing materials to be used, methods of construction, and means for ensuring quality and integrity of the finished product including leakage testing; and
+(2) specifications describing materials to be used, methods of construction, and means for ensuring quality and integrity of the finished product, including leakage testing; and

-(3) engineering calculations including hydraulic and pollutant loading for each treatment unit, treatment unit sizing criteria, hydraulic profile of the treatment system, total dynamic head and system curve analysis for each pump, buoyancy calculations, and irrigation design.
+(3) engineering calculations, including hydraulic and pollutant loading for each treatment unit, treatment unit sizing criteria, hydraulic profile of the treatment system, total dynamic head, and system curve analysis for each pump, buoyancy calculations, and irrigation design.

 (d) Site plans.
 If required by G.S.
 89C, a professional land surveyor shall provide location information on boundaries and physical features not under the purview of other licensed professions.
-Site plans or maps shall be provided to the Division by the applicant depicting the location, orientation and relationship of facility components including:
+Site plans or maps shall be provided to the Division by the applicant depicting the location, orientation, and relationship of facility components including:

-(3) setbacks as required by Rule .0606 of this Subchapter; and
+(3) setbacks as required by Rule .0606 of this Section; and

-(4) site property boundaries within 500 feet of all waste treatment, storage, and disposal site(s).
+(4) site property boundaries within 500 feet of all waste treatment, storage, and disposal sites.

 (e) Property Ownership Documentation shall be provided to the Division consisting of:

-(f) An Operation and Maintenance Plan addressing routine inspections, maintenance schedules, troubleshooting and a layman's explanation about the wastewater treatment and irrigation disposal systems shall be submitted to the Division by the applicant.
+(f) An Operation and Maintenance Plan addressing routine inspections, maintenance schedules, troubleshooting, and a layman's explanation about the wastewater treatment and irrigation disposal systems shall be submitted to the Division by the applicant.

-(g) A letter from the local County Health Department denying the site for all subsurface systems shall be submitted to the Division by the applicant.
+(g) A letter from the local county health department denying the site for all subsurface systems shall be submitted to the Division by the applicant.

 History Note: Authority G.S.
 143‑215.1; 143‑215.3(a);

 Eff.
-September 1, 2006.
+September 1, 2006;